plantain-00/tree-component/README.md

 data | [TreeData](#tree-data-structure)[] | the data of the tree
-checkbox | boolean? | show checkbox for node draggable | boolean? | whether the node is draggable toggle | (eventData: [EventData](#event-data-structure)) => void | triggered when opening or closing a node change | (eventData: [EventData](#event-data-structure)) => void | triggered when selecting or deselecting a node drop | (dropData: [DropData](#drop-data-structure)) => void | triggered when drag a node, then drop it
+checkbox | boolean? | show checkbox for node draggable | boolean? | whether the node is draggable nodots | boolean ? | the tree will have no dots toggle | (eventData: [EventData](#event-data-structure)) => void | triggered when opening or closing a node change | (eventData: [EventData](#event-data-structure)) => void | triggered when selecting or deselecting a node drop | (dropData: [DropData](#drop-data-structure)) => void | triggered when drag a node, then drop it